xuru/pyvisdk/docs/source/do/virtual_machine_flag_info.rst

     .. py:attribute:: snapshotPowerOffBehavior

         Specifies the power-off behavior for a virtual machine that has a snapshot.
-If the value is unset, the behavior 'powerOff' will be used.
+If the value is unset, the behavior 'powerOff' will be used.See VirtualMachinePowerOffBehavior

     .. py:attribute:: useToe